 - Class B: Flammable liquids (gasoline, oil, etc.)

 - Class C: Electrical fires (caused by electrical equipment)

 - Class D: Combustible metals (magnesium, titanium, etc.)

 - Class K: Cooking fires (grease, fats, oils, etc.)

 Size of the fire

 Evaluate the size of the fire before attempting to extinguish it.
-If the fire is too large or has spread beyond its origin, it may not be safe to use a fire extinguisher.
-In such cases, it is best to evacuate the area and call emergency services.
+If the fire is too large or has spread beyond its origin, using a fire extinguisher may not be safe.
+In such cases, evacuating the area and calling emergency services is best.

 Ensure that you have a clear and safe escape route in case the fire becomes uncontrollable or the extinguisher is ineffective.
 Never put yourself in a position where the fire can block your exit.
 If you feel unsure about using the extinguisher or the situation seems unsafe, evacuate immediately and call for help.

 Familiarize yourself with the operation of the fire extinguisher before an emergency occurs.
 Regularly review the PASS method and practice using an extinguisher, if possible.
 Proper training will increase your confidence and efficiency when handling a real fire situation.